 Where to Stay in Phuket –

-Measuring in at 543km² means there’s quite a few different regions/areas of Phuket, and thus somewhere to stay that suits everyone!
+Measuring in at 543km² means there are quite a few different regions/areas of Phuket, and thus somewhere to stay that suits everyone!
 From backpackers on a budget to couples and families looking for a bit more luxury.

 For high-end resorts and a more relaxed pace, the best places to stay can be found in Karon, or Kamala.
 However, I opted to stay right in the heart of Phuket’s hustle and bustle in Patong.